ioquatix/samovar/README.md

 In this case, do we show help?
 Some effort is required to disambiguate this.
 Initially, it makes sense to keep things as simple as possible.
 But, it might make sense for some options to be declared in a global scope, which are extracted before parsing begins.
 I'm not sure if this is really a good idea.
 It might just be better to give good error output in this case (you specified an option but it was in the wrong place).

+#### Shell Auto-completion

+Because of the structure of the Samovar command parser, it should be possible to generate a list of all possible tokens at each point.
+Therefore, semantically correct tab completion should be possible.

+As a secondary to this, it would be nice if `Samovar::One` and `Samovar::Many` could take a list of potential tokens so that auto-completion could give meaningful suggestions, and possibly improved validation.

 ## License

 Released under the MIT license.